Skip to main content

 How much exercise does a Shetland Sheepdog need?

-Can Shetland Sheepdogs live in flats?
+Can a Shetland Sheepdog live in a flat?

 Enjoying this guide?